Quilting for Beginners: Recommended Supplies

 If you’ve been interested in learning how to quilt but weren’t sure where to start I’m happy to be sharing this Quilting for Beginners article with you.
 Today let’s chat about the supplies you need to get started!

-I know that I share a lot of finished quilting projects here and frequently get the “I don’t know where to start” comment.
+I share many finished quilting projects here and frequently get the “I don’t know where to start” comment.

-It seems a lot of you are interested in learning how to quilt.
-Which I LOVE!
+It seems many of you are interested in learning how to quilt, which I LOVE!
 I’ve quilted for a few years but still have so much to learn.
-So never feel bad that you’re a beginner.
+So, never feel bad that you’re a beginner.
 You have to start somewhere.

 These are just the bare minimum supplies you need to get started.
-After you get these you can start adding to your stash with more “fun” stuff.
-If you’re a seasoned quilter, I’m so glad you are here.
-Please “chime” in in the comments section so that others can benefit from your knowledge and experience.
+After you get these, you can start adding to your stash with more “fun” stuff.
+If you’re a seasoned quilter, I’m so glad you’re here.
+Please “chime” in the comments section so that others can benefit from your knowledge and experience.

 Must-Have Quilting Supplies